-Malaysia's parliamentary institution is also weakened by unequal allocation of the constituency development funds between government and opposition parliamentarians (Mohd Sani et al. 2019).
-During the BN administration, development funds were only given to government MPs and no funds were given to opposition MPs.
-For example in 2010, the former Deputy Prime Minister Muhyiddin Yassin rejected the request from opposition MPs who sought development allocations (Ahmad 2010).
+Malaysia's parliamentary institution is also weakened by the unequal allocation of constituency development funds between the government and opposition parliamentarians (Mohd Azizuddin et al. 2019).
+During the BN administration, development funds were only given to government members of parliament (MPs) and no funds were given to opposition MPs.
+For example, in 2010, former Deputy Prime Minister Muhyiddin Yassin rejected the request from opposition MPs who sought development allocations (Zuhrin 2010).
 As a result, this policy weakens opposition and encourages people to patronise MPs or constituency coordinators appointed by the federal government to gain support (Weiss 2019).
-This practise differs from India, and which provide development funds to all parliamentarians regardless of whether they are members of the government or the opposition.
-Since 2011, all MPs in India have received a development funds of 20 million rupees (Blair 2017).
+This practice differs from India, which provides development funds to all parliamentarians regardless of whether they are members of the government or the opposition.
+Since 2011, all MPs in India have received development funds of 20 million rupees (Blair 2017).
 The provision of equal development funds has increased the effectiveness of MPs in carrying out their responsibilities in their respective constituencies.

-Hence, when the PH government took over the federal government, one of the major agendas they implemented was to reform the parliamentary institutions, as promised in the Buku Harapan.
-The question is, what parliamentary institutional reforms have the PH government implemented during their 22-month tenure?
+Hence, when the Pakatan Harapan (PH) government took over the federal government, one of the major agendas they implemented was to reform the parliamentary institutions, as promised in Buku Harapan.
+The question is, what parliamentary institutional reforms has the PH government implemented during its 22-month tenure?
 How effective have the institutional reforms been?
 This article debates and answers those questions.